 Julius Stockhausen (1826-1906)

 Clara Schumann met the baritone Julius Stockhausen in the summer of 1854, when Robert had already been taken to Endenich.
-Already after the first performance, she praised him as "magnificent singer" and "truly gratifying appearance at the heaven of arts."
-The singer, who was trained in Paris, was one of the first great song interpreters of the 19th Century.
-He was the first, who presented song cycles of Schubert and Schumann: in Vienna, Schubert’s "Schöne Müllerin" (beautiful miller) in 1854 and 1861 Schumann’s Dichterliebe (poet’s love), accompanied on piano by Brahms.
+After hearing him sing for the first time, she praised him as a “[magnificent singer]” and a “[truly gratifying appearance in the heaven of art]”.
+The singer, who had been trained in Paris, was one of the first great song interpreters of the 19th century.
+He was the first to present song cycles by Schubert and Schumann as a whole: in Vienna, Schubert’s The Fair Maid of the Mill in 1854, and Schumann’s A Poet’s Love in 1861, accompanied on the piano by Brahms.

 Stockhausen is also credited with promoting Schumann’s Scenes from Goethe’s Faust.
-In 1862, when Ferdinand Hiller wanted to perform only parts of the work in Cologne; Stockhausen telegraphed back “tout ou rien" (all or nothing) and the conductor relented.
-Thus there was the first complete performance of the little known work by Stockhausen in Cologne as the singer of Faust.
+In 1862, when Ferdinand Hiller wanted to perform only parts of the work in Cologne, Stockhausen telegraphed back “tout ou rien”, and the conductor relented.
+This is how the first complete performance of the work, little-known until then, came about in Cologne, with Stockhausen as the singer of Faust.

-Not only Clara admired Stockhausen’s musicality and voice, but in return he also admired the pianist: "Madame Schumann is one of those rare people for whom I would go to the end of the world ...
-What an artist!" in a letter to his father in 1856.
-Thanks to Clara Schumann, he made acquaintance with Brahms and Joachim.
-In 1859, he performed in London with Clara, who introduced Jenny Lind, Pauline Viardot and Ferdinand Hiller to him.
-His appointment as music director in Hamburg in 1862 refused Brahms to this position, which hence troubled the friendly relationship to him and Clara Schumann (who wanted Brahms for this position).
-Brahms dedicated the Romances from Tieck’s Beautiful Magelone op.
-33 to Stockhausen, who premiered them in 1862.
+It was not just Clara to admire Stockhausen’s musicality and voice but he, in turn, also admired the pianist: “[Madame Schumann is one of those rare people for whom I would go to the end of the world ...
+What an artist!]”, he wrote to his father in 1856.
+Thanks to Clara Schumann, he made the acquaintance of Brahms and Joachim; in 1859, he gave a concert in London together with Clara, who introduced him to Jenny Lind, Pauline Viardot, and Ferdinand Hiller.
+His appointment as Director of Music in Hamburg in 1862 barred Brahms from this position but this did not affect the friendly relationship with him and Clara Schumann (who had actually wished the position for Brahms).
+Brahms dedicated the Romances from Tieck’s Beautiful Magelone, Op.
+33, to Stockhausen, who premiered them in 1862.

-Clara Schumann accepted aan appointment at the Dr. Hoch Conservatory in Frankfurt in 1878.
-Soon after that, Stockhausen came as a directive vocal teacher to the same institute.
-His conflicts with the director Joachim Raff and his departure from Frankfurt had no effect on the collegial and friendly relationship with Clara Schumann.
-Stockhausen returned shortly after Raff’s death to the Conservatory, but short time later he founded his own school of singing.
+After Clara Schumann had accepted an appointment at the Hoch Conservatoire in Frankfurt (by the river Main) in 1878, Stockhausen joined the same institution as head teacher of singing soon after that.
+His conflicts with the Director Joachim Raff and his departure from Frankfurt had no effect on the collegial and friendly relationship with Clara Schumann either.
+Later on, after Raff’s death, Stockhausen returned shortly to the Conservatoire but then founded his own school of singing.

-After their first joint concert on 28 August 1854 in Ostende, where the baritone sang a few songs from Schumann’s Eichendorff song cycle, Clara Schumann and Julius Stockhausen performed almost 50 times together on the concert stage.
-These included frequent concerts in London and Hamburg, but also in Dresden, Leipzig, Berlin and Frankfurt.
-There, the two musicians performed the last time together on 18 November on the occasion of a Mozart celebration at the Masonic Lodge Carl.
+After their first joint concert on 28th August 1854 in Ostend, where the baritone sang a few songs from Schumann’s Eichendorff Song Cycle, Clara Schumann and Julius Stockhausen appeared together on the concert stage almost 50 times.
+This included frequent concerts in London and Hamburg, but also in Dresden, Leipzig, Berlin and Frankfurt.
+There, the two musicians performed for the last time together on 18th November on the occasion of a Mozart celebration at the Masonic Lodge Carl.